 - We actively encourage students to participate in extra-curricular clubs run by the school and outside agencies.

 - Parents / community involvement.

 - Liaising with outside agencies.

-If you should have any concerns about your son/daughter or if you would like to learn more about the EAL department, please come along to the school for a chat with our EAL Co-ordinator, Ms Joanna Janiszewska.
+If you should have any concerns about your son/daughter or if you would like to learn more about the EAL department, please get in touch with school to arrange a chat with our EAL Co-ordinator, Ms Joanna Janiszewska.